 6. Remote: Office Not Required by David Heinemeier Hansson and Jason Fried

 Technophiles Hansson and Fried say that remote working is the future, and it’s inevitably rushing towards us.
-But in a world where an attendance-based, glued-to-your-desk work culture is still very much the norm, how can we jump off the bandwagon?
+But in a world where attendance-based, glued-to-your-desk work culture is still very much the norm, how can we jump off the bandwagon?
 Remote reveals the advantages of remote technologies, and how we can employ them to achieve a healthy work-life balance.
 Written practically with a refreshing narrative element, this book is a must-read for lovers of the autonomous work life.

 Priced at £9.59 | Buy the Book